Free Shipping Every Day

 You have 3 basic choices:

 Which one is the best?
-It really depends on the application, but at Carrington Court we've decided to go with Aniline.
+It really depends on the application, but at Carrington Court we've decided to go with Aniline and Semi-Aniline.
 Full aniline leather can only be made for the best hides.
 The reason behind this is simple: since there is no pigment added, all imperfections are visible.
-Semi-aniline and pigmented leathers cover up imperfections with paint.
+Semi-Aniline gives a consistent look without compromising the sought after qualities that people want in a leather.
+Pigmented leathers cover up imperfections with paint, but in our opinion masks many of the great qualities of a tog grain leather.

 You may be wondering what is wrong with covering up imperfections.
 When you add pigment it makes the leather stiffer--negating the suppleness that many prize.
 It also takes away some of the natural character.
 The more pigmented it is, the harder it is to tell from vinyl.
 As aniline ages it increases in beauty like a well-worn bomber jacket or wallet.
 The downside of aniline is price.
 Since aniline leather requires the best hides, it costs more.